Good Times (film): Production

 Sonny Bono wanted to make a film starring himself and Cher.
 He was introduced to William Friedkin, a young documentary filmmaker who had just moved into drama and who, like Bono, was represented by the William Morris Agency.
 They got along well and Abe Lastfogel persuaded Steve Broidy to agree to finance a film.
+Broidy was former head of Allied Artists and had his own company, Motion Pictures International.
+Friedkin turned down the chance to direct second unit on Grand Prix (1966) to make the film.

 Bono and Friedkin started reading through scripts and received a letter from novice screenwriter Nicholas Hyams, who suggested Sonny and Cher make a film about them making a film.
 Hyams was hired, but Friedkin says the collaboration with him was not easy: "He was condescending to Sonny and disdainful of me."
 Hyams was fired and Friedkin and Bono wound up writing the script themselves based on Hyams' original idea.
+The script is solely, attributed to Tony Barnett, who was hired to write the private eye sequence and there were other writers who came up with gags.
+However Bono also claimed he and Friedkin wrote it.

 Broidy wanted to call the film I Got You Babe but Bono preferred Good Times, based on a song he was writing.
 All songs in the film were released on a soundtrack album.

-The film was originally meant to be made for $500,000, but the budget came in at $800,000.
+The film was originally meant to be made for $500,000, of which Sonny and Cher were paid $100,000, but the budget came in at $800,000.
 Broidy then sold the film to Columbia for $1.2 million, ensuring he was in profit before shooting even began.
+Finance also came from the ABC network.

+Producer Lindsley Parsons suggested George Sanders.
+Friedkin made this character a satire of Steve Broidy.

+Filming started March 1966.
+By the end of the scheduled 20 day shoot there were still extensive sequences that needed to be filmed.
+Bono said this was due to Friedkin's desire not to compromise on production value.
+Friedkin arranged for an extra $100,000 to finish the film using his own non union crew and shooting guerilla style.
+(Variety put the final budget at $1,115,000.)
+Friedkin used Bill Butler, with whom he had worked on television, as cameraman; Butler said most of the new scenes were of songs.

+Post production was difficult in part because Friedkin had a different way of working than editor Mel Shapiro.

+In December 1966, before the film had been released, Broidy announced plans to make a second Sonny and Cher movie, tentatively called Ignaz, also to be directed by Friedkin and written by Jack Guss.